Dijkstra-Edu/Docs/src/content/docs/dijkstra-backend/gitripper/introduction.md

 ---
-title: "Introduction to DataForge"
+title: "Introduction to GitRipper"
-description: "Learn the basics of DataForge in Dijkstra Backend."
+description: "Learn the basics of GitRipper in Dijkstra Backend."
 ---

-Content goes here...
+# Introduction to GitRipper